giapdz/appchat/README.md

 # appchat

 #How to run
-yarn or npm install
+#yarn or npm install
-expo start
+#expo start
+#react-native run-android or expo run:android